Ellerhold/fs2es-indexer/README.md

 found.
 If an existing ID was not found during the crawl, it's presumed that the file or dir on this path was deleted and the document will be purged from elasticsearch too.

-After this indexing the waiting time begins.
+After this indexing the waiting period begins.

-### Waiting without samba audit log monitoring
+### Waiting period: No changes watcher configured

 If the audit log monitoring is disabled: nothing happens except waiting.
 Make to sure to strike a balance between server load (indexing runs take a toll!) and uptodateness of the index.

-### Waiting WITH samba audit log monitoring
+### Waiting period: WITH samba audit log monitoring

 This new feature in version 0.6.0 can radically enhance your spotlight search experience!

 Normally during the configured `wait_time` no updates are written to elasticsearch.
-So if a indexing run is done and someone deletes, renames or creates a file this change will be picked up during the next run after the `wait_time` is over.
+So if an indexing run is done and someone deletes, renames or creates a file this change will be picked up during the next run after the `wait_time` is over.

 Version 0.6.0 introduces the monitoring of the samba audit log.
 If setup correctly, samba writes all changes into a separate file.